Morgentaler v R: Background

 Morgentaler challenged the law on two grounds.
 First, on the grounds that modern abortion techniques were no longer a threat to the woman's health so the dangers that the law was intending to protect no longer applied and consequently the law no longer had a valid criminal purpose required under the federal government's criminal law-making power under section 91(27) of the Constitution Act, 1867.
-Second, on the grounds that the provisions violated the Bill of Rights.
+Second, on the grounds that the provisions violated the Canadian Bill of Rights.

 Reasons of the court

 The Court, split 6 to 3, held that the abortion provisions were still valid as there was still a criminal law purpose in prohibiting abortion even without there being a danger to the woman.
 The general purpose of the law was to "protect the state interest and the foetus", which was sufficient to invoke the criminal law power under the Constitution.

 The Court also rejected the challenge on the basis that it violated the Bill of Rights.